MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

     | Event type | *Blob created* or *Blob renamed* | The type of event that triggers ingestion. *Blob renamed* is supported only for ADLSv2 storage.
 Supported types are: Microsoft.Storage.BlobCreated or Microsoft.Storage.BlobRenamed. |
     | Resources creation | *Automatic* | Define whether you want Azure Data Explorer to create an Event Grid Subscription, an Event Hubs namespace, and an Event Hubs for you.
 To create resources manually, see [Manually create resources for Event Grid ingestion](ingest-data-event-grid-manual.md)|

-1. Select **Next> Ingestion properties**.
+1. Select **Next> Ingest properties**.

-#### Data connection - Ingestion properties tab

-1. Fill out the form with the following information.
+1. Under **Ingest properties**, fill out the form with the following information.
 Table and mapping names are case-sensitive:

     :::image type="content" source="media/ingest-data-event-grid/portal-ingestion-tab.png" alt-text="Screenshot of Ingest properties tab for Event Grid ingestion in storage account of Azure portal.":::